DentistLeeroy/rick-n-morty/README.md

 # Integration/Backend

-You'll be getting data from this API, using GraphQL (GraphiQL explorer).
+You'll be getting data from this API (https://rickandmortyapi.com/documentation/#graphql), using GraphQL ([GraphiQL explorer](https://rickandmortyapi.com/graphql)).
 You will not be using REST endpoints in this assignment, and you're not allowed to use their client.

 # Requirements